pydantic/logfire/docs/guides/advanced/using-environments.md

 You can however add new ones, and change the configuration of which data is assigned to which environment name.

-## Should I Use Environments or Projects?
+## Should I use environments or projects?

 Environments are more lightweight than projects.
 Projects give you the ability to assign specific user groups and permissions levels (see this [organization structure diagram](../../reference/organization-structure.md)